hashicorp/vscode-terraform/README.md

 ## Contributing

 We are an open source project on GitHub and would enjoy your contributions!
-Consult our [development guide](DEVELOPMENT.md) for steps on how to get started.Please [open a new issue](https://github.com/hashicorp/terraform-vscode/issues) before working on a PR that requires significant effort.
+Consult our [development guide](DEVELOPMENT.md) for steps on how to get started.
+Please [open a new issue](https://github.com/hashicorp/terraform-vscode/issues) before working on a PR that requires significant effort.
 This will allow us to make sure the work is in line with the project's goals.

 ## Release History